tessai9/lightsaml_in_symfony4/README.md

         path: /logout
     ```

 3. That's all!
-Execute `$ symfony server:start` and access to `http://localhost:8000/saml/login` to start authentication!
+Execute `symfony server:start` and access to `http://localhost:8000/saml/login` to start authentication!

     if you want to more configuration about lightSAML, access [here](https://www.lightsaml.com/SP-Bundle/)!